SamPorter1984/Bulls/README.md

 # Bulls library

 It can store you an uint 250 and 6 booleans in one uint for example.
 It can pack and unpack booleans in uints making sstore 50-300% cheaper depending on the case.
 Personal bitmap implementation and a research I needed to improve Aletheo codebase.
-Currently looking at efficiency of math vs bit shifting, results are interesting and a bit inconclusive:
+Currently looking at efficiency of math vs bit shifting, results are interesting:

 ```
     math: tx to pack uint254 and 2 booleans in uint256 and sstore it took 45449 gas.